JosefinE7/MS3_book_club/README.md

 **Profile page**

 - The profile page is reached either through the Log In or Register page, and is the first page the user is taken to after logging in.
-At the top of the page is a header displaying the words: “Profile of ‘Users Name’”.
+At the top of the page is a header displaying the words: Profile of _Users Name_.
 Below are the books the user in question has added to the website with the same display structure as on the Home page: displaying the book: genre, name, author, amount of pages, link and personalized description as well as an edit and delete function.

 **Add Book page**

 - The Add Book page is the page where the users can add new books.
-The page has an Add Book heading, underneath is a form element.
+The page has an Add Book heading, underneath there is a form element.
 The form first asks under what genre the book fits in, as this project is submitted there are six available genres to choose from.
 After this there are text inputs asking for the book: name, author, amount of pages, link and a personalized description.
 At the bottom there is a submit button with the text "Add Book".

 **Manage Genres page**